 Overall, the Benchmade 556-1 Mini Griptilian has what it takes to compete with both higher and lower end competitive EDC offerings, with better CPM-20CV steel and G-10 scale materials compared to previous Mini Griptilian offerings.
 Throw in the gray and blue color makeover, deep carry clip, dual stud ambidextrous friendly blade and lock design, attainable price tag, and “a winner of an EDC Benchmade has”. …Yes, that was a gratuitous Yoda-ism.

 Here’s the Brass tacks, folks: At about $165 bucks, it is hard to imagine another stock production offering that gives you as much substance and style as the Benchmade 556-1 Mini Griptilian.
 If you are in the market for an easy to carry, high quality, relatively budget friendly EDC, perhaps you need not look any further.
 The words “If it ain’t broke, don’t fix it” need not apply.
 You’ve done good Benchmade, you’ve done real good.

-The Good: Same excellent design as before, first rate CPM-20CV steel, G-10 handle rocks, deep carry clip
+- Same excellent design as before, first rate CPM-20CV steel, G-10 handle rocks, deep carry clip

-The Bad: May experience minor production flaws
+- May experience minor production flaws